 I was gutted that my camera’s battery died and I never got to use it in Lankan Reef.
 If I had known, I would have skipped the photos at the Aquarium and saved the battery for the mantas, but hindsight is a bitch indeed.

-What You Need To Know About Diving in Bandos Maldives
+What You Need To Know About a Maldives Diving Trip with Bandos

 The Maldives comprises 26 atolls (ring-shaped reefs) with almost 1,200 islands.
 That means that as a diver, you won’t run out of dive sites to choose from.